-Last time I passed by Wave Rock, one of Western Australia's well known attractions, I dropped in for a look.
-But the famous rock wasn't the highlight of that day for me: instead it was a less-visited site not far away, known as Mulka's Cave.
+While cruising inland Western Australia one winter I visited one of the state's well known attractions: Wave Rock.
+But the highlight of that day wasn't the famous rock.
+Instead it was a less-visited site not far away, known as Mulka's Cave.

 Most tourist literature on Wave Rock mentions other things to visit in the area, and one of these is Mulka's Cave.
 Tour buses do stop there, however Wave Rock gets nearly all the attention, leaving Mulka's Cave relatively overshadowed.
 If you've driven all the way to Wave Rock - and it's a long way from anywhere - it's a pity not to go a little further and see something unique.